nav-solutions/qc-traits/README.md

 ## Licensing

-This library is part of the [NAV-SLS framework](https://github.com/nav-solutions) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.
+This library is part of the [NAV-SLS framework](https://github.com/nav-solutions) which is licensed under [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.